mailgun/documentation/source/api-email-validation.rst

 - Email Service Provider (ESP) specific local-part grammar (if available).

-The Email Validation API endpoint is available at:
+The Email Validation/Verification API endpoint is available at:

 .. code-block:: url